dashpay/docs/docs/user/network/dashmate/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Use ``dashmate config set`` to configure an location for storing Core logs on the host file system.
-Replace the example path with one that makes sense for your system:
+Replace the example path with one that matches your system:

 .. code-block:: shell